 Embry-Riddle Intercollegiate Athletics brings exciting and highly competitive varsity sports to the Prescott Campus.
 All Embry-Riddle students are admitted to regular-season home events free of charge (except for community fundraiser events), and everyone is encouraged to get involved and support the Eagles.

 The Prescott Campus is a member of the California Pacific Conference (Cal Pac) within the National Association of Intercollegiate Athletics (NAIA) and successfully competes against opponents from all divisional levels of collegiate athletics.
 In their first seven years of Cal Pac competition the Eagles have won 30 conference championships.
 Academics continue to be strong with the athletic teams, with all thirteen intercollegiate teams recognized by the NAIA as All-Scholar Teams in 2018-19.

-The University sponsors nine intercollegiate sport programs at the Prescott Campus: men’s and women’s cross-country, men’s and women’s golf, men’s and women’s soccer, men’s and women’s outdoor track, men’s basketball, men's wrestling, women's softball, and women’s volleyball.
+The University sponsors thirteen intercollegiate sport programs at the Prescott Campus: men’s and women’s cross-country, men’s and women’s golf, men’s and women’s soccer, men’s and women’s outdoor track, men’s and women;s basketball, men's wrestling, women's softball, and women’s volleyball.
 Baseball is scheduled to begin play in 2018.